 \subsection{Multi-task Decisions}

 FDM is an end-to-end multi-task learning transformer framework that simultaneously learns multiple language, vision, and decision-making tasks.
-Multi-task learning (MTL)~\cite{vandenhende2021multi} aims to leverage useful information in multiple tasks to help improve the generalization performance of all the tasks.
-Existing MTL studies mainly focus on supervised learning tasks, but very few other tasks such as self-supervised and reinforcement learning tasks~\cite{zhang2021survey}.
-FDM jointly learns multiple tasks, such as reinforcement learning and OR tasks.
-Also, FDM combines the self-supervised, supervised and policy optimization objectives into a single sequence modeling objective, which largely improves the generalization performance of FDM on all type of the tasks.
+Multi-task learning (MTL)~\citep{vandenhende2021multi} seeks to utilize useful information from multiple tasks to improve the generalization performance of all tasks.
+Existing MTL studies primarily focus on supervised learning tasks, with few addressing tasks such as self-supervised and reinforcement learning tasks~\citep{zhang2021survey}.
+FDM jointly learns multiple tasks, including reinforcement learning and OR tasks.
+Moreover, FDM combines self-supervised, supervised, and policy optimization objectives into a single sequence modeling objective, significantly enhancing FDM's generalization performance across all task types.

-It needs to be emphasized that FDM uses one single multi-task network architecture, other than a single network with part of shared hidden layers for all tasks.
-One single multi-task network means all tasks share the same input and outputs structure, and use the same learning objectives, which provides better cross-domain multi-task generalization ability.
-In previous work, it is common to use the same policy architecture across tasks with different learning parameters for each task, which leads to a loss of generality.
-To further improve the generalization ability, researchers attempted to use the exact same policy on a single domain, and have achieved good performance on Atari57~\cite{badia2020agent57} and DMLab~\cite{espeholt2018impala}.
-Such methods has good generalization ability for similar tasks in the same domain, but is vulnerable to the tasks from other domains.
-To tackle the cross-domain multi-task problems, FDM learns a single network with the same weights across a diverse set of tasks.
-Similar choice has been adopted by TD and TT, which has been proved that large sequence foundation model can deal with such cross-domain decision-making tasks.
+It is important to note that FDM employs a single multi-task network architecture, rather than a single network with shared hidden layers for all tasks.
+A single multi-task network implies that all tasks share the same input and output structure and use the same learning objectives, providing superior cross-domain multi-task generalization ability.
+In previous work, it was common to use the same policy architecture across tasks with different learning parameters for each task, leading to a loss of generality.
+To further improve generalization, researchers attempted to use the exact same policy on a single domain and achieved good performance on Atari57~\citep{badia2020agent57} and DMLab~\citep{espeholt2018impala}.
+Such methods have good generalization ability for similar tasks in the same domain but struggle with tasks from other domains.
+To address cross-domain multi-task problems, FDM learns a single network with the same weights across a diverse set of tasks.
+Similar choices have been adopted by TD and TT, demonstrating that large sequence foundation models can handle such cross-domain decision-making tasks.